ka-architect/aws-solutions-architect-associate/topics/client/cloudfront-and-aws-global-accelerator/README.md

 ## CloudFront vs S3 Cross Replication
 - CloudFront is a cache using global edge network, can display private files without making them public
 - S3 cross replication is regional, file access is not cached but real-time, and read only

+## CloudFront Private Resource Access
+- **CloudFront Signed URL:**  Used when you want to restrict access to files, use an RTMP distribution, or when a client doesn't support cookies
+- **CloudFront Signed Cookies:** Used to provide access to multiple restricted files, and when you don’t want to change your current URLs.

 ## VPC Origin
 - Used for delivering content from private-subnet resources without making them public subnet